jay-chalkstep/cardmock/README.md

 **Aiproval** is a full-featured brand asset management and collaboration platform that enables teams to:

 - 🔍 **Search & Save** company logos via Brandfetch API with automatic metadata extraction
-- 🤖 **AI-Powered Analysis** with automated tagging, color extraction, and accessibility checking
-- 🔎 **Smart Search** using natural language to find mockups by visual similarity
-- 📁 **Organize** brand assets in personal and shared folder hierarchies with AI-suggested folders
+- 📁 **Organize** brand assets in personal and shared folder hierarchies
 - 📋 **Manage Projects** with client-based organization and workflow assignments
 - 🔄 **Standardize Workflows** with reusable multi-stage approval templates
 - 🎨 **Design** professional mockups using an interactive canvas editor